 Early History of the MacSwyne family

-Another 137 words (10 lines of text) covering the years 1299 and 1310 are included under the topic Early MacSwyne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacSwyne research.
+Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early MacSwyne History in all our PDF Extended History products and printed products wherever possible.

 MacSwyne Spelling Variations